BVLC/caffe/docs/installation.md

     sudo apt-get install libprotobuf-dev libleveldb-dev libsnappy-dev libopencv-dev libboost-all-dev libhdf5-serial-dev

+On CentOS or RHEL, you can install via yum using:

+    sudo yum install protobuf-devel leveldb-devel snappy-devel opencv-devel boost-devel hdf5-devel

-The only exception being the google logging library, which does not exist in the Ubuntu 12.04 repository.
+The only exception being the google logging library, which does not exist in the Ubuntu 12.04 or CentOS/RHEL repository.
 To install it, do:

     wget https://google-glog.googlecode.com/files/glog-0.3.3.tar.gz
     tar zxvf glog-0.3.3.tar.gz